-Should I hire a PPC agency or freelancer to manage my Google AdWords account?
+Should I hire a PPC Agency or Freelancer to manage my Google AdWords account in 2019?

 There’s a lot more to pay-per-click (PPC) advertising with Google AdWords than simply creating some text ads and leaving them to run.